CKIN-FM: History

 The owners of CHOU filed a complaint with the CRTC over the shift to Arabic programming, arguing that Ray had promised to maintain CKIN's existing programming, while increasing its production of local South Asian programming.
-The CRTC dismissed the complaint on October 14, 2016, stating that CKIN-FM's license, nor the approval of the sale, had any conditions requiring the station to serve specific cultural groups—only that it must target at least six different groups, and air programs in at least eight different languages.
+The CRTC dismissed the complaint on October 14, 2016, stating that neither CKIN-FM's license, or the approval of the sale, contained any conditions requiring the station to serve specific cultural groups—only that it must target at least six different groups, and air programs in at least eight different languages besides English and French.
 Its license has since been renewed through August 31, 2024.